petele/HomeOnNode/readme.md

 [ ] Add method to clean up logs as they get older
 [ ] Add Phone support for front door
+[ ] Change fbHelper to fire an event when it's time to exit